wcfrobert/wthisj/README.md

 * overhang_x: float (OPTIONAL)
   * Default = 0
   * Slab overhang dimension along the X-axis beyond column face.
-  * Based on CRSI recommendations, overhang exceeding b/2 + d are treated as interior condition where d is the slab depth, and b is the column dimension perpendicular to the edge.
+  * Based on CRSI recommendations, overhang exceeding b/2 + d are treated as interior condition (where d is the slab depth, and b is the column dimension perpendicular to the edge).

 * overhang_y: float (OPTIONAL)
   * Default = 0
   * Slab overhang dimension along the Y-axis beyond column face.
-  * Based on CRSI recommendations, overhang exceeding b/2 + d are treated as interior condition where d is the slab depth, and b is the column dimension perpendicular to the edge.
+  * Based on CRSI recommendations, overhang exceeding b/2 + d are treated as interior condition (where d is the slab depth, and b is the column dimension perpendicular to the edge).

 * L_studrail: float (OPTIONAL)
   * Default = 0
   * Stud rails may be added to expand the punching shear perimeter into a polygonal pattern.
 The exact geometry is described in ACI 318-19.
 We will assume stud rails always exist at the column corners, and that a minimum of two rails exist on each face.
-Spacing and number of stud rails are irrelevant here because all we care about is the perimeter geometry.
+Parameters like spacing and number of stud rails are irrelevant here because all we care about is the perimeter geometry (wthisj does NOT calculate any shear capacities!)

 * auto_generate_perimeter: bool (OPTIONAL)
   * Default = True